|

 Another example of an original Enigma M4 key is presented in

-bag that was stored in between the Enigma machine and its wooden box.
+that was caught between the body of his Enigma and the outer wooden case.

 One day, when cleaning the machine, the bag simply fell out.

-His M4 is now on permanent display at the
+His M4 is now on permanent public display at the

 |